 Can Parrots Lose Their Voice?

-Seeing as parrots don’t have vocal cords, you may be wondering whether they could lose their voice, especially if your parrot’s stopped talking or vocalizing.
+Seeing as parrots don’t have vocal cords, you may wonder if they can lose their voice, especially if your parrot’s stopped talking or vocalizing.

 Several diseases affect the syrinx, throat, and lungs, such as: